SpadeHeart

 A) An air purifer with HEPA filter suitable for the size of the room we use has been purchased

-B) All playing cards are being renewed, also members are being asked to bring their own bidding box if they have one.
+B) Members are asked to bring their own bidding box if they have one.
 For any member who does not currently have their own bidding box the club has obtained a limited quantity of new bidding card inserts for the existing club boxes and these will be sold to any member who requires a bidding box at €5, which is the cost to the club of the new inserts.

 C) New table cloths have been purchased.